 EMS can help identify your recycled aggregate requirements and help you remain compliant to environmental regulations, creating tailored solutions for your benefit.

 Recycled aggregates are often a cost effective and environmentally friendly alternative to virgin quarried aggregates.
-This in turn reduces your carbon footprint and improves sustainability of the site.
-However, you may need a permit or exemption to use inert waste in construction.
-When recycled aggregates are made from inert waste, they are produced in line with the Recycled Aggregate Quality Protocol.
+This reduces your carbon footprint and improves sustainability of your site.
+However, when recycled aggregates are made from inert waste, they are produced in line with the Recycled Aggregate Quality Protocol.
+You may need a permit or exemption to use inert waste in construction.

 Our dedicated consultants at EMS can create tailored, cost and time effective solutions to help you reap the benefits of using recycled aggregates.
 We can ensure that you are quality protocol compliant so that the recycled aggregate is not considered waste.
 You therefore do not have to then apply waste management controls to its handling, transport and usage.

 - Discussion of your site requirements (for example regarding your material/waste reuse) and establishing cost and time effective solutions